 Is acupuncture always used when treating a patient with Oriental Medicine?

-If the patient has been diagnosed with an incurable illness, can he or she be treated successfully by Traditional Chinese Medicine?
-Yes, usually the patient has received a diagnosis by Western medicine and if the conventional doctor have said that the illness is incurable, he means that the condition is not treatable successfully with Western medicine.
+Yes, usually the patient has received a diagnosis by Western medicine and if the doctor has said that the illness is incurable, he most likely means that the condition is not treatable successfully with conventional medicine.
 Sometimes better results can be obtained with Traditional Chinese Medicine or with an integrated approach of therapies from both systems.

 Do health insurance companies pay for acupuncture?

-Yes, most health insurance plans with free access (PPO), and accident insurance programs such as PIP, liability, and some worker's comp., would cover medical examinations and acupuncture treatment by a licensed acupuncturist.
+Most health insurance plans with free access policy (PPO) and some worker's compensations cover medical examinations and acupuncture treatment by a licensed acupuncturist.
 Health insurance coverage for acupuncture varies according to State Laws, insurance company, and type of policy.

 If there is no insurance coverage for acupuncture, what is the usual fee to visit an acupuncturist?

-The cost varies among acupuncturists, but usually it is in line with other health care providers.
-The fee is slightly higher for the initial visit than for the follow ups.
+The cost varies among acupuncturists, but usually it is in line with consulting fees for other health care providers.
+The fee is slightly higher for the initial visit than for the follow-ups.

-How can I know if a physician is qualified to perform acupuncture and to prescribe herbal medicine?
+How can I know if a provider is qualified to perform acupuncture and to prescribe herbal medicine?

-In the United States, the practice of medicine is strictly regulated by State Law.
-In Florida, the practice of Oriental Medicine is regulated under Florida Statute Chapter 457.
+In the United States, the practice of health care is strictly regulated by State Laws.
+In Florida, the practice of acupuncture and Oriental Medicine is regulated under Florida Statute Chapter 457.

 In the same manner that a cardiologist is the best choice to treat heart diseases, a licensed acupuncturist is the most qualified person to perform acupuncture procedures.
-It is recommendable to verify if the provider is licensed by the State Board of Acupuncture (Florida Satutes Chapter 457).
-Florida law also strictly prohibits the identification as acupuncturist or doctor of Oriental Medicine (DOM or OMD), or any other professional title denoting the use of acupuncture and Oriental Medicine, unless the practitioner is a licensed acupuncture physician (Florida Chapter 457.
+It is wise to verify that the provider is licensed by the State Board of Acupuncture (Florida Statutes Chapter 457).
+Florida law also strictly prohibits identifying oneself as acupuncturist or Doctor of Oriental Medicine (DOM or OMD), or any other professional title denoting the use of acupuncture and Oriental Medicine, unless the practitioner is an acupuncture physician licensed under Florida Chapter 457.
 These means that if other health care providers use acupuncture, they cannot identify themselves as acupuncturists or doctors of Oriental Medicine.